STORIS/mvom/CONTRIBUTING.md

 # Contributing to MVOM

+> [!WARNING]
+> **This repository is no longer maintained and has been archived.**
+>
+> MVOM has been internalized into our internal monorepo and is no longer accepting contributions.
+This file is kept for historical reference only.
+>
+> We are not accepting:
+> - Pull requests
+> - Bug reports
+> - Feature requests
+> - Any other contributions
+>
+> Thank you for your past interest in contributing to MVOM.

+---

+## Historical Information

+The information below is kept for historical reference only.

 If you're reading this, you're awesome!
 Thank you for helping us make this project great and being a part of the open source community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct